Cassini-UVIS/users_guide/01_uvis_on_pds.md

 The telescope consists of

-* an off-axis section of a parabolic mirror with a focal length of 100 mm, and
+* an off-axis section of a parabolic mirror with a focal length of 100 mm,
 * a 20 x 20 mm aperture.

 A precision mechanism positions one of the three entrance slits at the focal plane of the telescope, each translating to a different spectral resolution.